-You could take even more precaution and have an employee sign a separate agreement (after they are hired on) where they definitively assure they will not disclose the info.
+You could take even more precautions and have an employee sign a separate agreement (after they are hired on) where they definitively assure they will not disclose the info.
 Work with local counsel to assure this contract will be binding on all parties.

 Close Ties with Patent Law

-I love to consult with inventors and business owners about putting a strategy in place for their inventions and how to make a decision as to when to patent.
+I love to consult with inventors and business owners about putting a strategy in place for their inventions and how to make a decision as to when to patent

-Inevitably, this conversation MUST also deal with when to keep it a trade secret.
+Inevitably, this conversation MUST also deal with: when to keep it a trade secret.

-When I consult with research and development groups within companies (especially smaller companies without general counsel), I say if it’s not being sought for patent protection, the innovation is likely trade secret and should be protected as such.
+When I consult with research and development groups within companies (especially smaller companies without general counsel), I say if it’s not being sought for patent protection, the innovation is likely to trade secret and should be protected as such.